BrandonJR29/portfolio/_projects/2020-12-1-Fuzzy-Controller.md

 ## Next steps

-I think the next steps for this project could be about implement more control techniques, here I implemented two, maybe studying one more It could be found one with a better performance.
+I think the next steps for this project could be about implementing more control techniques, here I implemented two, maybe studying one more It could be found one with a better performance.

 ## Conclusions

 <div style="text-align: justify">
-Implement a thorough control system is a big challenge and also obtained relation between the simulation and the real values in the implementation, for me the lessons of this project were:
+Implementing a thorough control system is a big challenge and also obtained relation between the simulation and the real values in the implementation, for me the lessons of this project were:
 </div>

 - How to integrate the variables in a control system.